mrkkrp/markkarpov.com/post/megaparsec-7.md

   } deriving (Show, Eq, Data, Typeable, Generic)
 ```

-This is a helper data type that allows to get from one `ParseError` to
+This is a helper data type that allows to pretty print several `ParseError`s
-another and pretty print them in one pass.
-Functions like `runParser` or
+in one pass.
+Functions like `runParser` or `parse` always return only one
-`parse` always return only one `ParseError` in a bundle, but we can add more
+`ParseError` in a bundle, but we can add more ourselves, which is what I
-ourselves, which is what I think `mmark` will be doing.
+think `mmark` will be doing.

 There is a but more about `PosState` though, and it has to do with the
-performance improvement in Megaparsec 7.
+performance improvements in Megaparsec 7.

 ## Performance improvements